-If you reveal a Drink Card that has the phrase "with a Chaser" in the title and the "+" mug icon, reveal the next card from the deck from which you revealed the previous Drink.
+If you reveal a Drink Card that has the phrase "with a Chaser" in the title and/or the "+" mug icon, reveal the next card from the deck from which you revealed the previous Drink.
 If it's a Drink Card, add its effects to the original Drink.
 If it's another Drink with a Chaser, add its effects to the original Drink and continue this process.

 If no cards remain in your Drink Me!
 Pile when you would reveal a Chaser from it, or if you reveal a Drink Event Card as your Chaser, there is no additional effect.
-Do not continue revealing cards.
+Do not continue revealing cards, and if you revealed a Drink Event, discard it without taking its effects.
 You do not sober up if your Drink Me!
 Pile runs out while revealing Chasers.